Larrystamford/Python-OpenCV-Automated-Car/README.md

 This project is licensed under the MIT License - see t

 ## Acknowledgments
-This project would not have been possible without:
+This project would not have been possible without*:*
 * **Harrison Kinsley** - [*His Github link*](https://github.com/Sentdex/)
 * **Naoki Shibuya** - [*His Github link*](https://github.com/naokishibuya)